mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 For example, deictic referencing, where unclear statements were clafied with pointing or other gestures was common.
 Such gesture were used often  to clarify game movements on screen, or in one case a software procedure of cropping an image.

-#### S3 thematic analysis - not via coding but via examples

-JUSTIFY NOT USING NVIVO - AND DOING AN OBSERVATIONAL STUDY BASED ON THE WIDER REQUIREMENTS OF THE RESEARCH QUESTIONS THAT ARE COVERING NEW GROUND RATHER THAN DRILLING DOWN O EXISTING AREAS OF PRACTICE.

-As the research is so open in scope and even the general themes were not precise in the early coding stages, this justifies decision to x y.

-Thus categories of new uses of GDP and patterns of agency development in this domain were identified in the following way.
-And then described in the following ways.

-This brings us to the topic of strengths and limitations of the research approach.

 <!-- Previous nested one